nomorelonelylife/discord-export-users/README.md

 ## How to Use
 - Send a message that says "/members" to any channel (suggested in private channel first for testing)
+- Send a message that says "/rolemembers" to any channel (suggested in private channel first for testing)
 - Only server members with admin permissions can use this function